marctrem/usbarmory-wiki-fork/Boot-Modes-(Mk-II).md

 ![Mk II boot switch](images/armory-mark-two-boot-switch.png)

+> :warning: the switch has a small orange plastic film on top of it, you can slide the switch
+> with the plastic in place or you can also peel the film away.

 # Fallback

 The boot process falls back to other boot modes, in case the attempted boot